 Luckily, all structural steel offers sustainability benefits, no matter the method used to produce it.
 Understanding the processes and benefits of the different steel manufacturing methods helps constructors to deliver on carbon reduction targets.

-There are two core processes for producing steel – basic oxygen steelmaking (BOS) and electric arc furnace (EAF) production.
+Understanding steel manufacturing methods boils down to two core processes : Steel can be produced with basic oxygen steelmaking (BOS) and electric arc furnace (EAF) production.
 Both deliver sustainability benefits, each using recycled steel and creating valuable by-products alongside steel which is highly durable and 100% recyclable.
 And each method has its own individual sustainability credentials.

 All steel is made from iron ore – a compound of iron, coke (made from metallurgic coal) and small volumes of carbon and oxygen.
 To create the many different grades, including stainless, carbon and alloy, traces of other minerals are then added during the production process.